kushagra10000/kushagra10000/README.md

 - 👀 I’m interested in mastering modern languages which could help me diversify my knowledge in tech industry.
 - 🌱 I’m currently learning java.
 I am from non-tech background so i am looking for understanding the basics of languages ( JAVA, PYTHON, C ).
 - 💞️ I’m looking to collaborate on the basics of java.
-- 📫 you can reach me through my linkedin profile https://www.linkedin.com/in/kushagra-mangalam2004
+- 📫 you can reach me through my linkedin profile [Kushagra Mangalam](https://www.linkedin.com/in/kushagra-mangalam2004)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...